Six easy steps for easy auction planning!

 Getting the word out about your auction ahead of time (think: anywhere from six months to a few weeks or days beforehand) can help encourage people to participate or even share your auction with their networks.
 Social media is one of the best ways to promote an auction, especially through platforms like Facebook, Twitter, Instagram, TikTok and YouTube.

-From timelines to pricing, to payment options and promotion, following this handy checklist can make planning your first auction a success.
-To create an online auction in as little as five minutes, visit CharityAuctionsToday to get started.
+From timelines to pricing, to payment options and promotion, following these six steps can make planning your first auction a success.
+Planning auction in as little as five minutes is easy to do with CharityAuctionsToday!
+Go ahead and try a free demo of our auction planning site and see for yourself.